-'Competitive development in phases' refers to buying the R&D from several competing R&D providers in parallel and to comparing and identifying the best-value-for-money solutions on
+'Competitive development in phases' refers to buying the R&D from several competing R&D providers in parallel and to comparing and identifying the best-value-for-money solutions on the market to address the PCP challenge.
+To reduce the investment risk for the procurer, reward the most competitive solutions and facilitate the participation of smaller innovative companies, the R&D is also split into phases (solution design, prototyping, original development and

-31 See Article 14 of Directive 2014/24/EU, Article 32 of Directive 2014/25/EU and Article 13(f)(j) of Directive 2009/81/EC.
+44 See Article 14 of Directive 2014/24/EU, Article 32 of Directive 2014/25/EU and Article 13(f)(j) of Directive 2009/81/EC.

-32 In particular, the fundamental Treaty principles on the free movement of goods and workers, the freedom to provide services, the freedom of establishment and the free movement of capital, as well as the principles deriving therefrom, such as the principles of non-discrimination, transparency and equal treatment.
+45 In particular, the fundamental Treaty principles on the free movement of goods and workers, the freedom to provide services, the freedom of establishment and the free movement of capital, as well as the principles deriving therefrom, such as the principles of non-discrimination, transparency and equal treatment.

-33 See, in particular, Article 2.3 of the 2014 R&D&I State aid framework.
+46 See, in particular, Article 2.3 of the 2014 R&D&I State aid framework.

-34 See the Horizon Europe Regulation and the PCP Communication COM/2007/799 and associated SEC(1668)2007.
+47 See the Horizon Europe Regulation and the PCP Communication COM/2007/799 and associated SEC(1668)2007.
 Note that PCPs can include the purchase of the first end-products that were developed, installed and tested during the PCP, but not the purchase of larger commercial volumes of end-products requiring quantity production beyond delivering the first products for the PCP.